MARKET SNAPSHOT: Stocks Buoyed By Trade Hopes In Last Session Of A Dismal 2018

 How are other markets trading?

-Oil prices rose along with stocks, with West Texas Intermediate crude prices up 0.8%.
-Gold was little changed, while the ICE Dollar Index was flat.
+Oil prices rose along with stocks, with West Texas Intermediate crude prices edging higher.
+Gold was little changed, while the ICE Dollar Index was lower.